Gravitational lensing of gravitational waves: universal characteristics of strongly lensed memory waveforms

 To obtain Eq.~\eqref{eq-f-dismm}, one takes $u_0=-\infty$ in Eq.~\eqref{eq-mem-1}.
 Therefore, once one substitutes the frequency space gravitational waveform, one gets the memory waveforms in the frequency domain directly.

 With PyCBC \cite{alex_nitz_2024_10473621}, one can simulate the memory waveforms both in the time and frequency domains.
 For the purpose of demonstration, let us consider a GW150914-like binary black hole system \cite{gw150914}.
-The masses of the two black holes are $m_1=36M_\odot$ and $m_2=29M_\odot$, and the luminosity distance is taken to be 425 Mpc.
+We model the system as a spin algined binary The masses of the two black holes are $m_1=36M_\odot$ and $m_2=29M_\odot$, and the luminosity distance is taken to be 425 Mpc.
 We set the inclination angle $\iota=\pi/2$ to maximize the memory magnitude, and vary the spins.
-Since there are multiple spin components, we model the system as a spin algined binary, scanning over $S_{1z}$ and keeping $S_{2z}=0$.
+Here, $\iota$ is the angle between the line-of-sight and the angular momentum of the binary.
+Then, we scan over $S_{1z}$ and keep $S_{2z}=0$.
 Figure~\ref{fig-mem} shows the memory waveforms.
 The upper panel displays the time-domain displacement memory waveforms $h_{\text{D}+}$ at $S_{1z}=0,0.25,0.50,0.75$, and $0.99$ \cite{Boyle:2019kee}, and the lower panel shows the corresponding frequency-domain memory waveforms, that is, the characteristic strains $|f\tilde h_{\text D}|$, represented by the solid curves.
 The dashed curves are the sensitivity curves, $\sqrt{f S_n}$, of DECIGO \cite{Seto:2001qf,decigo2019,Kawamura:2020pcg}, LISA \cite{Audley:2017drz}, Cosmic Explorer (CE) \cite{Evans:2016mbw} and Einstein Telescope (ET) \cite{Punturo:2010zza}.
 The sensitivity curve of DECIGO is taken from Ref.~\cite{Hou:2024rgo}.
 Those for CE and ET were computed using \verb+PyCBC+ \cite{alex_nitz_2024_10473621}.
 LISA's power spectrum $S_n$ is given by \cite{Babak:2021mhe},

 where $f_1=0.4$ mHz, and $f_2=25$ mHz.
 This power spectrum is very similar to the one designed for the 6-link configuration \cite{Babak:2021mhe}.
 The oscillatory modes used for calculating these waveforms were generated assuming the IMRPhenomXPHM model \cite{Pratten:2020ceb}.
 All available spherical modes for the oscillatory components were taken into account, and all permissible \footnote{According to Eqs.~\eqref{eq-phi-lm}, \eqref{eq-def-cl} and \eqref{eq-mem-1}, for a chosen pair of $h_{\hat\ell\hat m}$ and $h_{\tilde\ell\tilde m}$, $\mathcal C_{\ell m}(-2,\hat\ell,\hat m;2,\tilde\ell,\tilde m)$ might be vanishing for a lot of $(\ell,m)$ pairs.} spherical modes for the memory waveforms were also considered.